tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/logiclog/wreckedship/WreckedShipMedium.md

 **Reserve Tank, Wrecked Ship**

-- CanUnlockShip  *and also* SpeedBooster *and* CanUsePowerBombs *and one of*
+CanUnlockShip *and* SpeedBooster *and each of*
-  - Grapple
-  - SpaceJump
+  - CanUsePowerBombs
-  - Varia *and* 2 EnergyReserves
+  - Varia *or* 2 EnergyReserves
-  - 3 EnergyReserves

 **Missile (Gravity Suit)**
 **Gravity Suit**

-- CanUnlockShip *and also one of*
+- CanUnlockShip *and one of*
   - Grapple
   - SpaceJump
-  - Varia *and* 2 EnergyReserves
+  - Varia *and* 1 EnergyReserves
-  - 3 EnergyReserves
+  - 2 Energy Reserves

 **Energy Tank, Wrecked Ship**

-- *if keysanity* PhantoonKey *and also one of*
+- CanUnlockShip *and also one of*
   - HiJump
   - SpaceJump
   - SpeedBooster